FTSE hit by Yellen comments, housebuilders, Imperial Tobacco

 Shares in housebuilders, volatile in recent weeks, came under pressure as a report on Tuesday showed British inflation unexpectedly rose to a five-month high in June.

-Barratt Developments (BDEV.L) fell 2.2 percent.
-Mid-caps Redrow (RDW.L) and Taylor Wimpey (TW.L) fell by 3.7 percent and 2.9 percent respectively.
+Barratt Developments fell 2.2 percent.
+Mid-caps Redrow and Taylor Wimpey fell by 3.7 percent and 2.9 percent respectively.

 "The feeling seems to be that interest rates could potentially go up sooner than the market expects, given the way that the inflation data was reported," said Manoj Ladwa, head of trading at TJM Partners.